pooyataher/Purchase-Analytics-Solution-Python/README.md

 ## Algorithm

-    For each row in order-products table:
+    For each row in order_products table:
-        Read the product-id and `reordered` value
+        Read the product_id and `reordered` value
-        In products table, find the department-id associated with the product-id In report table, find the row associated with the department-id If department-id doesn't exist, create a row for it Increment number-of-orders
+        In products table, find the dept_id associated with the product_id In report table, find the row associated with the dept_id If dept_id doesn't exist, create a row for it Increment number_of_orders
             If `reordered` is 0
-                Increment number-of-first-orders
+                Increment number_of_first_orders
     Compute ratio for each row in report table
-    Sort report table based on department-id
+    Sort report table based on dept_id

 ## Design